usebruno/bruno-website/posts/announcing-version-1.md

 You can check out the testimonials on our landing page.
 If you'd like to share your experience with Bruno, please [write here](https://github.com/usebruno/bruno/discussions/343)

-People love the opensource, git-friendly, fully-online approach of Bruno.
+People love the opensource, git-friendly, fully-offline approach of Bruno.

 ## FOSS 3.0 Conference